Cover of The Men Who Stare At Goats

-‘What types of superstitious appeals will be best adapted to the various audiences to be propagandised?
+This sounds more like something straight out of "The Men Who Stare at Goats" .‘What types of superstitious appeals will be best adapted to the various audiences to be propagandised?
 A study of local superstitions as reflected in popular folk lore might be profitable in providing answers to these questions"

 Seems the Rand Corporation kept themselves extra busy during the old Cold War days producing a report "The Exploitation of Superstitions for Purposes of Psychological Warfare" (PDF here).
 The paper was published for the US Air Force on 14 April 1950.